Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Introduction

-Next, we proceed beyond~\cite{Adcock2019,Adcock2020} in order to solve the issue.
-If the approximation space remains unchanged, a lower frame bound can only be established through a change of basis, such as orthogonalization as in~\cite{Antunes2018,Congreve2018}.
+Unfortunately, while the theory in\ \cite{Adcock2019,Adcock2020} allows to identify this problem, it offers no concrete suggestions as to how it can be remedied.
+If the approximation space remains unchanged, a lower frame bound can only be established through a change of basis, such as orthogonalization as in\ \cite{Antunes2018,Congreve2018,Brubeck2021}.
 However, that changes the representation: the solution would no longer be represented in the simple form of an expansion in plane waves, which is a key feature we would like to retain.
-Enriching the approximation space by evanescent plane waves seems like a logical alternative.
-Yet, it is a non-trivial task to identify a suitable set of evanescent plane waves which provably delivers controllable accuracy in combination with stability.
-As detailed next, we provide strong theoretical justifications of the existence for any Helmholtz solution of a stable \emph{continuous} representation (i.e.~with bounded density) that is moreover exact, see Theorem~\ref{th:T_op}.
-Our construction of stable \emph{discrete} representations (i.e.~with bounded coefficients) is on the other hand mostly empirical, see Section~\ref{sec:discrete-recipe}, but backed up by numerous numerical evidence.
+Moreover, it may not be straightforward to ensure that the orthogonalization process itself is numerically stable.